 Planet Money just ran an interesting story about Xerox using predictive models to determine best hires for call centres.
 Motivated by high turnover rates, Xerox contracted with Evolv to determine employees best suited for call centre work.
-Prospective employees take an online test that asks questions that may seem unusual for a typical job application.
+Prospective employees take an online test, where they can also check online results that asks questions that may seem unusual for a typical job application.
 The example given on the podcast was choosing between:

 a) Most managers are motivated to make ethical decisions

 b) I always ask for help in difficult situations

 While these questions do not seem mutually exclusive, a series of these types of questions indicate a prospective employee’s disposition toward time management, friendliness, problem-solving, punctuality, and dependability.
 Evolv field tested the exam in Xerox call centres and used response trends among top employees to develop their predictive model.
 Among collection agents, for example, Evolv found that persuasion was not as critical as creativity for top performers, so those scoring higher in creativity are better hires.

 Big data doesn’t necessarily equal useful information, yet Evolv’s test draws upon performance predictors from several call centres to target the type of data that indicates strong performance for call centre tasks.
 In addition to responses to the test, Evolv collects additional metadata on response time and number of times a respondent changes his or her answer.
 For call centre tasks, in which speed and accuracy are critical, this additional data may prove very useful in identifying potential employees.

 Dr. David Ostberg reports that through their testing, Evolv has made interesting discoveries about predictors of call centre employment longevity.
 First, prior experience in a call centre is not an indicator that a worker will stay on.
 Also, people tend to hire those like themselves and this does not necessarily lead to hiring top performers or long-term employees.
 Ostberg reports that performance and employment longevity have significantly improved since implementing Evolv’s test.